 Within the framework of the Faculty of Health and Life Sciences and the Department of Experimental and Health Sciences, in 1998, Pompeu Fabra University (UPF) launched a pioneering five-year degree programme in Biology with a clear orientation towards human biology.

 In 2008, the degree in Biology was adapted to become the bachelor’s degree in Human Biology.
 That same year, UPF and the Autonomous University of Barcelona (UAB) launched a joint bachelor’s degree programme in Medicine, the first such interuniversity bachelor’s degree programme in the country.
-Today, the Faculty of Health and Life Sciences offers bachelor’s degree programmes in Human Biology, Medicine (UPF-UAB), Biomedical Engineering and Bioinformatics, as well as UPF-endorsed master’s degree programmes in Biomedical Research, Bioinformatics for Health Sciences, Pharmaceutical and Biotechnology Industry, Clinical Analysis Laboratory and Public Health and a PhD programme in Biomedicine.
+In 2021, the UPF launches a new bachelor's degree program in Medicine.
+Today, the Faculty of Health and Life Sciences offers bachelor’s degree programmes in Human Biology, Medicine, Medicine (UPF-UAB, in extinction), Biomedical Engineering and Bioinformatics, as well as UPF-endorsed master’s degree programmes in Biomedical Research, Bioinformatics for Health Sciences, Pharmaceutical and Biotechnology Industry, Clinical Analysis Laboratory and Public Health and a PhD programme in Biomedicine.

 In 2014, the Nobel Prize in Medicine laureate Sydney Brenner was awarded an honorary doctorate by UPF at the Faculty and Department’s request.